vsajip/sarge/docs/tutorial.rst

 supplied, is expected to be the *complete* environment passed to the child process.
 This can lead to problems on Windows, where if you don't pass the ``SYSTEMROOT`` environment variable, things can break.
-With ``sarge``, it's assumed that anything you pass in ``env`` is *added* to the contents of ``os.environ``.
+With ``sarge``, it's assumed by default that anything you pass in ``env`` is *added* to the contents of ``os.environ``.
 This is almost always what you want -- after all, in a Posix shell, the environment is generally inherited with certain additions for a specific command invocation.
+However, if you want to pass a complete environment rather than an augmented ``os.environ``, you can do this by passing ``replace_env=True`` in the keyword arguments.
+In that case, the value of the ``env`` keyword argument is passed as-is to the child process.

+.. versionadded:: 0.1.6
+   The ``replace_env`` keyword parameter was added.

 .. note:: On Python 2.x on Windows, environment keys and values must be of type ``str`` - Unicode values will cause a ``TypeError``.
 Be careful of